Palaeoniscum

 The type species Palaeoniscum freieslebeni was named after Johann Carl Freiesleben (1774–1846), mining commissioner of Saxony.
 P. freieslebeni is the most common taxon in the Wuchiapingian aged Kupferschiefer and Marl Slate, where it constitutes 80% of all fish fossils.
+The genus is considered to be a poorly defined wastebasket taxon.

 Palaeoniscum had a torpedo-shaped body 30 cm in length, with a deeply forked caudal fin and tall dorsal fin, indicating that it was a fast swimmer.
 It was probably an active predator, feeding on other freshwater fish.
 Its sharp teeth could be replaced when lost, a trait also seen in modern sharks.
 Like other early ray-finned fish, Palaeoniscum had air sacs connected to the mouth, which served as a primitive swim bladder.

 Several Palaeozoic and Mesozoic species that have been ascribed to the genus Palaeoniscum were later shown to be only distantly related with P. freieslebeni.
 These species were subsequently removed and transferred to other genera (e.g., Acentrophorus, Aeduella, Paramblypterus, see list below).
 The allocation of other species to Palaeoniscum (see list below) is often doubtful and mostly based on superficial resemblance with P. freieslebeni.

 Palaeoniscum is the name giving taxon of the extinct Palaeonisciformes (or Palaeoniscoidei), a polyphyletic group comprising several superficially similar looking but not closely related early actinopterygian taxa.
 Palaeonisciformes is considered a wastebasket taxon by modern taxonomic standards.